apple/ml-stable-diffusion/README.md

 Optionally, it may also include the safety checker model that some versions of Stable Diffusion include:

 - `SafetyChecker.mlmodelc`

+Optionally, for the SDXL refiner:

+- `UnetRefiner.mlmodelc` (refiner unet model)

 Optionally, for ControlNet: